simonmichael/hledger_site/src/account-names.md

   credit card
 ```

-The set of account names that you use is traditionally called the Chart of Accounts.
+The set of account names that you use is called the Chart of Accounts.
-The chart of accounts is always adapted for the accounting and reporting needs
+Your chart of accounts will depend on your accounting and reporting needs.
-of the person or organisation.
-Expect your account names to evolve continually as your needs change.
+Start with a simple one, and expect it to grow and evolve as your needs change.